Razyapoo/KGBClusteringDocumentation/clustering.md

 <h3 id="extension-of-the-graphelementedges">Extension of the GraphElementEdges.ts</h3>

 This component is extended to check if the ends of an edge are in a [parent-child relationship](#parent-child-or-child-parent-hierarchical-relationship-glossary) relationship.
-If so, creating an arrow-shaped edge between the parent and child nodes is redundant.
+If so, creating an arrow-shaped [non-hierarchical](#non-hierarchical-relationships-glossary) edge between the parent and child nodes is redundant.

 <h3 id="extension-of-the-graphelementnodemixin">Extension of the GraphElementNodeMixin.ts</h3>